 If training outdoors, Peterson said he dresses in layers with the outer shell a breathable windbreaker.
 He prefers face protection when the weather drops below 5 degrees.
 The popular theory is to run into the wind first, but Peterson said he almost prefers going with the wind or run in a crosswind initially because it's easier to get warmed up.

-Page 2 of 2 - "Do a mile loop before your main course," he said.
+"Do a mile loop before your main course," he said.
 "If you're not dressed right, you can stop at home and adjust."